-- You should not eat for 4 hours before the challenge.
-The challenge will usually commence approximately 1 hour after you arrive at the Children's Clinic so please ensure a light meal is completed at least 3 hours before you arrive. - You will need to bring the food with you for the challenge; please ensure this is in a form that you will eat.
-For example, if you are having a nut challenge you may wish to bring whole nuts or nut butter.
-You will be advised which form we would recommend and how much to bring. - You will be able to drink during the challenge so please bring squash with you if you prefer this to water - As well as the food for the challenge you may also want to bring a food with you that we can use to disguise the taste of the food being challenged or may make it easier to help you eat the food. (i.e. bread to eat with peanut butter) Please make sure this is a food that you have eaten before and are able to tolerate. - You must be well with no cough, cold or recent infections.
-If you have asthma or eczema this must be well controlled and stable. - Antihistamines should be stopped for 72 hours before the challenge as these can give us a false negative result.
+- Your child should not eat for 4 hours before the challenge.
+The challenge will usually commence approximately 1 hour after you arrive at the Children's Clinic so please ensure a light meal is completed at least 3 hours before you arrive. - Your child will be able to drink during the challenge so please bring squash with you if they prefer this. - You will need to bring the food with you for the challenge; please ensure this is in a form that your child will eat.
+For example, if your child is being given nuts you may wish to bring whole nuts or nut butter.
+You will be advised which form we would recommend and how much to bring. - As well as the food for the challenge you may also want to bring a food with you that we can use to disguise the taste of the food being challenged or may make it easier to help your child eat the food. (i.e. bread to eat with peanut butter) Please make sure this is a food that your child has eaten before and is known to eat and tolerate. - Your child must be well with no cough, cold or recent infections.
+If they have asthma or eczema this must be well controlled or stable. - Antihistamines should be stopped for at 72 hours before the challenge as these can give us a false negative result.